Marshmallow madness is in full swing as we approach the premiere date for Hulu’s “Veronica Mars” revival.

 5. If you didn’t watch the original series, Hulu’s got you

 Bell starred as the titular spy character on the series, which followed a California teen sleuth and student who led a second life as a private investigator under the guidance of her detective father (Colantoni).
 “Veronica Mars” debuted in 2004 and ran for two seasons on UPN before jumping to The CW for one season before getting canceled.
-The follow-up movie was made in 2014, thanks to Kickstarter.

 6. How those follow-up books — and the movie — play into all this